evkx/evkx.github.io/content/models/smart/hash1/hash1_Pulse/_index.md

 The rear and front brakes are [cast-iron discs](../../../../technology/brakes/#disc-brakes).
 The front discs are 350mm, and the rear discs are 333mm.

 [Regenerative braking](../../../../technology/regen/) is available through [one-pedal driving](../../../../technology/regen/#one-pedal-driving) combined with [blended brakes](../../../../technology/regen/#manual-regen-using-brake-pedal).
 [Automatic regen](../../../../technology/regen/#automatic-regen-adaptive) is not available in this model.
+At low speeds, the one-pedal drive mode will keep the car creeping forward.
+You can adjust how strong regen you get when you lift the foot.
+There are two levels.

 ## Exterior